omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

 * I recieved my Bachelor Degree in Computer Scinece from [King Abdul Aziz University](https://www.kau.edu.sa/home_english.aspx).

+## Research Interest
+* My passion is to discover new fusion methodologies that can incorporate various modalities and leverage the important information from each model to improve the desired outcome.
+* I am  also looking for novel methods for classifying and segmenting medical images, as well as for localising and recognising objects of interest.
 ### Site Credits
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.